 About April

 Flutist April Clayton is active as a soloist, recording artist, chamber musician, orchestral player and teacher.
-She can be heard regularly around the world, including annual recitals in Europe.
-The professor of flute at Brigham Young University in Utah, April also teaches in Paris in the summer.
+She can be heard in performances regularly around the world.
+The former Professor of Flute at Brigham Young University in Utah, April now reaches students internationally through YouTube, masterclasses, and private lessons.

 “I am riveted by (Clayton’s) performances…they are among the most intense musical experiences of my life – breathtaking.
 Her musicianship is such that she could play something from the phone book and make it sound like a masterpiece.”